-Candace Cable is a Public Policy/Employment Fellow in RespectAbility’s National Leadership Program for Spring of 2019.
-Cable’s involvement in sports after a spinal cord injury in 1975 at the age of 21 gave her renewed health, the ability to socially re-engage and a purpose in life.
+Candace Cable was a Public Policy/Employment Fellow in RespectAbility’s National Leadership Program for Spring of 2019, and is now the California Workforce Program Manager at RespectAbility.
+Ms. Cable’s involvement in sports after a spinal cord injury in 1975 at the age of 21 gave her renewed health, the ability to socially re-engage and a purpose in life.
 After her 27-year Paralympic athletic career, she uses this platform to effect positive global cohesive change for people with disabilities through her disability education training, consulting, writing, volunteering and speaking.

-Tatiana Lee is a Communications Fellow at RespectAbility’s National Leadership Program for Spring 2019.
-Lee came to this leadership program to gain better knowledge and skills to be a more effective advocate in Hollywood for disability inclusion.
+Tatiana Lee was a Communications Fellow at RespectAbility’s National Leadership Program for Spring 2019, and is now a Hollywood Inclusionist at RespectAbility.
+Ms. Lee came to this leadership program to gain better knowledge and skills to be a more effective advocate in Hollywood for disability inclusion.
 She wants to learn about RespectAbility’s culture to maintain the excellent track record for effectiveness it has in Hollywood.
 She hopes to help represent RespectAbility in Hollywood.
-Like RespectAbility, Lee has dedicated her life to fighting for inclusion of people with disabilities in all aspects of mass media.
+Like RespectAbility, Ms. Lee has dedicated her life to fighting for inclusion of people with disabilities in all aspects of mass media.